scionproto/scion/topology/README.md

 - "voting" -- boolean
 - "authoritative" -- boolean
 - "issuing" -- boolean, whether the AS is an issuing AS
-- "underlay" -- default is UDP/IPv4, can be set to UDP/IPv6, seed does not support IPv6 underlay
+- "underlay" -- default is UDP/IPv4, can be set to UDP/IPv6 *
-- "cert_issuer" -- string, the issuer IA of the CA. This attribute is necessary if AS is not issuing
+- "cert_issuer" -- string, the issuer IA of the CA. This attribute is necessary if AS is not issuing.
 - "MTU" -- integer, the internal MTU of the AS *
-- "latency" -- integer, the internal latency in ms of the AS used by seed emulator
+- "latency" -- integer, the internal latency in ms of the AS *
-- "bw" -- integer, the internal bandwidth in bit/s of the AS used by seed emulator
+- "bw" -- integer, the internal bandwidth in bit/s of the AS *
-- "drop" -- float, the internal drop rate (% in range(0.0,1.0)) of the AS used by seed emulator
+- "drop" -- float, the internal drop rate (% in range(0.0,1.0)) of the AS *
-- "note" -- string, a note for the AS seed emulator will include this in the beacons
+- "note" -- string, a note to be included in the beacons *

-Fields marked with * are used by the seed emulator for setting link properties.
+Fields marked with * are used by the seed emulator for setting link properties, with the limitation that seed does not support IPv6.

 ## Links Section